rvl-lab-utoronto/drake-tamp/panda_station/README.md

 `panda_hand_position_controller.py` contains the PandaHandPositionController class for controlling the panda hand by joint positions.
 It is based on the code for the `schunk_wsg_position_controller` supplied with drake ([here](https://github.com/RobotLocomotion/drake/blob/master/manipulation/schunk_wsg/schunk_wsg_position_controller.cc))

 `planning_utils.py` contains utility functions nessecary for interfacing with PDDL and creating the *streams* (generators).

+`streams.py` has functions/generators used in TAMP: picking, placing, and collision free motion planning